s4paneum/zahlenraetsel/README.md

 - move to project folder and type ./gradlew installDir in console
 - move into build\install\examples\bin and start riddle-server.bat

-Riddle Client:
-a client that can generate Riddles and solve Riddles via text input.
+Riddle Client can generate Riddles and solve Riddles via text input.

  CommandList:
   - !help